Tasks 2 / GCD60804 / Design Principles Visual Analysis & Ideation

 Rationale

 Movement: The burger's layered design creates a sense of space and a dynamic effect.
 Emphasis: The swirling, melting cheese sauce guides the eye, while the final skillet provides a bird's-eye view of the patty, with the ingredients surrounding it serving as a foil.
 Balance: The two main elements also present a diagonal balance.
+The dynamic design of stacked hamburgers isn't uncommon, but I wanted to use the direction of the swirling sauce to draw the eye to the patty being cooked.
+The simple, large geometric shape of the hamburger contrasts with the intricate details of the patty's evolution in the pan.
+The glistening details in the pan are more captivating than the hamburger itself.

 Idea 3 Burger II